adyngom/28-relevant-js-questions/1-fizzbuzz.md

 }
 fizzBuzz();
 ```
 Wait a minute, the above solution works and is readable ( kudos for that), but let's look into a quick refactor.
-We can make this a tad more performant and a bit more JavaScripty which gets us into the next section... refactoring.
+We can make this a bit more JavaScripty and since we are to show our Javascript skills, this gets us to my favorite section... refactoring.

 ### The refactor